PAYE operation: taxation of jobseeker’s allowance: temporary stop claimants and strikers

 In Northern Ireland, BSB(NI) pays Jobseeker’s Allowance to both classes.

-The introduction of the Scottish rate of Income Tax from 6 April 2016 individuals will pay tax at the UK (England, Wales and Northern Ireland) or Scottish Income Tax rate(s) depending on the individual’s residency status.
+Individuals will pay tax at the UK (England, Wales and Northern Ireland) or Scottish Income Tax rate(s) depending on the individual’s residency status.